-The doctor or nurse will give you a sedative to make you feel relaxed and sleepy.
-They will also use a local anaesthetic spray to numb your throat.
-Sometimes, doctors do this test under general anaesthetic (while you are asleep).
+The doctor or nurse will give you a tablet or an injection to relax you (a sedative).
+They also use a local anaesthetic spray to numb your throat.
+Rarely, doctors do this test under general anaesthetic (while you are asleep).

-Below is a sample of the sources used in our pancreatic cancer information.
+Below is a sample of the sources used in our gallbladder cancer information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert medical and health professionals and people living with cancer.
-It has been approved by Senior Medical Editor, Professor Tim Iveson, Consultant Medical Oncologist.
+It has been approved by Dr Paul Ross, Consultant Medical Oncologist.